awl205/bhi-flowcharts/README.md

 ## Interactive Flowcharts
 1. Navigate to corresponding equipment page in src/pages (oxygen-generator.js, booster-compressor.js, etc.)
 2. Find flowchart number
 3. Modify steps

 ## Uploaded PDFs / Images
 1. Delete old version from src/pages/assets
-2. Upload new version
+2. Upload new version into src/pages/assets
 3. If new version has a different name, navigate to corresponding equipment page and change import statement at the top
+4. If the new LucidCharts full flowchart has changed, search for "positions" in the corresponding equipment page and modify percentages accordingly (may take some trial and error) - this is used for the automatic scrolling based on the first button selected